kalkspace/getraenkekasse-kernel/README.md

 ## Firmware

-The firmware can be found here and should be copied to `/lib/firmware/silead/gsl1680-saphir-media-winpad-10.fw` on the tablet.
+The firmware can be found here: https://github.com/m0ppers/gsl-firmware/tree/saphir-winpad-10-1/firmware/saphir/winpad_10_1

+`firmware.fw` should be copied to `/lib/firmware/silead/gsl1680-saphir-media-winpad-10.fw` on the tablet.